-The first book that was widely pressed and distribute was the bible.
-The leap in technology made it possible to mass-produce the word of god.
+The first book that was widely pressed and distributed was the Bible.
+The leap in technology made it possible to mass-produce the word of God.
 For centuries this was the only book families could afford.
 Every day a portion of wisdom was shared with the family.
 This is why books have something holy.

 Most books are snacks.
 They are your best friends for a period.
 Till you finish the story.
 But then is it time for another story.
 Million times you tell yourself that you will reread your books.
 But you don’t.
 The story was important.
 How the story was brought to you isn’t that important.

 I had two bookcases full of books.
 Some books were even never opened.
 We all have bought that one particular book that will kickstart our new hobby.
 For years I had books about how to draw anime or how to cook Italian food.
 Youtube has proven to be a better teacher.
 The books left the house unopened to a new owner.

 In 2006 the seed was planted in my head to buy an e-reader.
 In that year I went on two vacations: First a road trip through Europe.
 The second a sun holiday on a Caribbean island.
 For the road trip, I had packed six books.
 But I did so many activities that I managed to read only one.
 Five books were taking precious space hostage in the small car.